Kassim Osgood

 Kassim Alexandre Osgood (/kəˈsiːm/; born May 20, 1980) is an American former professional football player who was a wide receiver and special teamer in the National Football League (NFL).
 He played college football for San Diego State University and Cal Poly, and was signed by the San Diego Chargers as an undrafted free agent in 2003.
-He has played for the San Diego Chargers, Jacksonville Jaguars and Detroit Lions.
+He also played for the San Diego Chargers, Jacksonville Jaguars, Detroit Lions, and San Francisco 49ers.

-Early years
+Early life

 Osgood was born in Boston, Massachusetts and grew up in Salinas, California, where he graduated from North Salinas High School.

 College career

 Osgood spent three years at FCS Cal Poly.
 In his sophomore year, Osgood led the nation in receiving yards, ranked second in receiving yards per game (125.2), and sixth in catches per game (7.6).
 That year, he set an NCAA Division I-AA record with 376 yards receiving in a game against Northern Iowa and set school records for both touchdowns in a season (14) and catches in a game (17).

-Prior to the 2001-02 college football season, Osgood transferred to San Diego State University where he would be named first-team All-Mountain West Conference.
+Prior to the 2001–02 college football season, Osgood transferred to San Diego State University where he would be named first-team All-Mountain West Conference.
 In that year he ranked second in the nation in catches (108) and fourth in nation in yards per game (119.4).
 He and teammate J. R. Tolver combined to set NCAA records for receiving yards in a season by teammates with 3,337 yards and catches with 236.
-Kassim earned his degree in Sociology from San Diego State.
+Kassim earned his degree in sociology from San Diego State.

 Professional career

 San Diego Chargers

 Osgood was signed by the San Diego Chargers as an undrafted free agent ahead of the 2003 NFL season.
 He saw some playing time in his first two seasons with the team, appearing in all 16 games and catching two touchdown passes each season.

 Prior to the 2006 season, he signed a four-year extension.
 That year, he expressed frustration with his limited role.

-Osgood was named to the Pro Bowl in 2007, 2008, and 2010.
+Osgood was named to the Pro Bowl in 2007, 2008, and 2010 as the designated special teams player for his conference.